-Others have suggested that there was never any chance of the land we own being developed, and therefore the “prevents development” argument is invalid, but windfarms and commercial forestry are clear evidence that development does occur in remote areas.
+Others have suggested that there was never any chance of the land we own being developed, and therefore the argument that selling souvenir plots “prevents development” is invalid, but this argument doesn’t stand up to any scrutiny whatsoever.
+Windfarms and commercial forestry are clear evidence that development does occur in remote areas.

 Shouldn’t the sale of souvenir plots be stopped?